striker01xx/news_kiosk/README.md

 │   ├── qr_landing.png
 │   ├── qr_economic.png
 │
-├── jsonpasser/             # Parser for content
+├── jsonpasser/             # Parsers for content.
+They talk to the API when called via POST fromt the CPEE.
+Then they write the content to the respective JSON files.
 │   ├── tech_parser.php
-│   ├── vote.php
-│   ├── dadjoke_parser.php
+│   ├── vote.php            # gets sent an article ID and a theme, then writes the article in the voted_articles.json │   ├── dadjoke_parser.php
 │   ├── economic_parser.php
 │   ├── sports_parser.php